AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 The profiles included in the exported files can match one the following audience qualification statuses:

-* `Active`: The profile is currently qualified for the segment.
+* `Active`: The profile is currently qualified for the audience.
-* `Expired`: The profile is no longer qualified for the segment, but has qualified in the past.
+* `Expired`: The profile is no longer qualified for the audience, but has qualified in the past.
-* `""`(empty string): The profile never qualfied for the segment.
+* `""`(empty string): The profile never qualfied for the audience.

 For instance, an exported CSV file with one `email` attribute and 3 audiences could look like this: